Charityj1/charityexperimentary.com/README.md

 # My eCommerce Website

 ## Overview
 Welcome to the repository for **My eCommerce Website**.
 This is a simple yet functional website designed for an online store.
-It includes pages for Home, About Us, Products, Services, Contact Us, and Careers.
+It includes Home, About Us, Products, Services, Contact Us, and Careers pages.
 The website features responsive design and basic interactivity using HTML, CSS, and JavaScript.

 ---